Celotex Corp. v. Catrett

 Disposition: 244 U. S. App.
 D. C. 160, 756 F.2d 181, reversed and remanded.

-summary judgment, moving party, summary judgment motion, nonmoving party, district court, exposed, genuine issue, initial burden, no evidence, depositions, asbestos product, exposure, burden of production, answer to an interrogatory, grant summary judgment, discovery, genuine issue of material fact, burden of proof, material fact, interrogatories, nonmoving, pleadings, asbestos, cases, burden of persuasion, essential element, discharged, responded, witnesses, defenses
+summary judgment, moving party, summary judgment motion, nonmoving party, district court, no evidence, exposed, initial burden, genuine issue, depositions, asbestos product, persuasion, exposure, cases, burden of production, essential element, burden of proof, material fact, discovery, nonmoving, pleadings, witnesses, defenses, genuine issue of material fact, answer to an interrogatory, discharged, genuine, negate

 Civil Procedure, Summary Judgment, Supporting Materials, Discovery Materials, Discovery, Methods of Discovery, General Overview, Entitlement as Matter of Law, Appropriateness, Genuine Disputes, Legal Entitlement, Materiality of Facts, Burdens of Proof, Nonmovant Persuasion & Proof, Trials, Judgment as Matter of Law, Directed Verdicts, Pleading & Practice, Motion Practice, Time Limitations, Affidavits, Motions for Summary Judgment, Judgments, Opposing Materials, Evidentiary Considerations, Governments, Courts, Authority to Adjudicate, Pleadings, Complaints, Requirements for Complaint